-- take his/her starting position on a ITU-style carpet without hesitation; - perform a dive start from a pontoon (pool's edge) on starter's command; - perform running beach entry/exit; - set up his/her transition area and demonstrate correct use of rack and basket; - use elastic bands to secure cycling shoes; - locate the mount/dismount lines/zones; - handle bike while running at speed; - perform flying mount and dismount (i.e. without stopping); - ride in single-file paceline and two-abreast; - rotate positions within a paceline; - use hand/signals to communicate within a paceline; - use proper hand positions on the handlebars; - apply proper cornering techniques; - apply seated and standing climbing techniques; - remove, drink, and replace water bottle while riding in a paceline; - place bike on transition rack during T2; and, - demonstrate competency in draft-legal rules while performing these skills.
+- take his/her starting position on a ITU-style start line without hesitation; - perform a dive start from a pontoon (pool's edge) on starter's command; - perform running beach entry/exit; - set up his/her transition area and demonstrate correct use of rack and basket; - use elastic bands to secure cycling shoes; - locate the mount/dismount lines/zones; - handle bike while running at speed; - perform flying mount and dismount (i.e. without stopping); - ride in single-file paceline and two and three-abreast; - rotate positions within a paceline; - use hand/signals to communicate within a paceline; - use proper hand positions on the handlebars; - apply proper cornering techniques; - apply seated and standing climbing techniques; - remove, drink, and replace water bottle while riding in a paceline; - place bike on transition rack during T2; - monitor the penalty board and serve penalties in the penalty box or transition; and, - demonstrate competency in draft-legal rules while performing these skills.